High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people

-Bottom Line: Several natural supplements have been investigated for their ability to lower blood pressure.
+Bottom line: Researchers have investigated several natural supplements for their ability to lower blood pressure.

 Magnesium is an important mineral that helps blood vessels relax.

 While magnesium deficiency is pretty rare, many people don’t get enough.

-Bottom Line: Magnesium is an important mineral that helps regulate blood pressure.
+Bottom line: Magnesium is an essential mineral that helps regulate blood pressure.
 It can be found in a wide range of whole foods, including legumes and whole grains.

 High blood pressure affects a large proportion of the world’s population.

-While drugs are one way to treat the condition, there are many other natural techniques that can help.
+While drugs are one way to treat the condition, there are many other natural techniques, including eating certain foods that can help.